Equinus Foot and Ankle Deformity

-An equinus foot deformity is a condition of the foot and ankle where the foot is held in a downward position; it becomes difficult to pull the ankle and foot up.
+An equinus foot and ankle deformity is a condition of the foot and ankle where the foot is held in a downward position; it becomes difficult to pull the ankle and foot up.
 It is helpful to think of the downward position as “stepping on the gas” and the upward position/movement as lifting your “foot off the gas.”
 There is a loss of the upward range of motion of the ankle and foot joint.
-In this deformity an alteration in walking or gait may occur.
+In this deformity, an alteration in walking (gait) may occur; a patient may also have difficulty climbing stairs, dressing, and getting in and out of cars.
 With difficulty in lifting the foot up (off the gas), a patient may need to lift the leg on the affected side up higher, to “step over” the foot as they cannot pull the foot up.
 This may make it difficult to walk and place stresses on the foot in abnormal places, as well as cause knee, hip or back pain.

 There are many causes of an equinus deformity.
 Tightening of two major muscles (gastrocnemius and soleus) in the leg is a very common end pathway for equinus deformity.
 If these muscles are abnormally tight, individuals may be obligated to toe walk.
 This deformity is sometimes present at birth, and in that case, it is called a congenital equinus deformity.
 If it develops later into childhood or as an adult, then it is called an acquired deformity.
 In regard to the skeleton, excess bone in the anterior ankle or a fracture of the ankle can cause an equinus deformity.
 Prolonged positioning in equinus, as can happen after a stroke or immobilization, can also lead to rigid deformity.
 Nerve damage, particularly of the peroneal or sciatic nerve, can lead to a foot drop, which if not corrected, may develop into a deformity.
 Trauma, surgery or other neurologic disease may also lead to this condition.
 Leg length discrepancy is often the underlying cause of unilateral equinus deformity and requires specialized treatment.